quasar-rcciit/FacialAttendance/README.md

 ## If you reached here, I am sure that you have interest in this software.
 Do let me know the feedback after using this software for a while.
 Also suggest any constructive ideas to improve the same.
 Hit the **star** if you like this.

 ![thanks](https://media.giphy.com/media/3o6ozuHcxTtVWJJn32/giphy.gif)

+This README is Designed and written by [Soham Sarkar](https://github.com/smart-worker)